roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  Her eyes flashed wickedly in the dark.
 Sex was fun and exciting, and she loved it!
 She started to wonder how Mark would want to play with his sex doll tonight.
 Last night he tried, and gave up on some precarious positions.
 In the end she was on top of him, bouncing on his cock.

  From yesterday he set the alarm clock at a different time each night.
 With the alarm hand broken off, she had no idea when it would ring.
 It was to keep her guessing when she would be summoned to his bed.
 She giggled at the thought that sex was an exciting game.
 It was exciting, and she enjoyed it.
-Report_Story #1